AlistairThorpe/Academic-website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I have general research interest in understanding how people estimate, judge, and make choices about health-related decisions.
 From these findings I aim to develop and test interventions to help people make judicious decisions and improve public health and wellbeing.

-interests:
+#interests:
-- Factors influencing inappropriate antimicrobial behaviour and interventions to promote prudent use of antibiotics
+#-
-- Public health communication regarding COVID-19
+#- Public health communication regarding COVID-19
-- Parents’ experiences following a diagnosis of congenital heart disease for their fetus or neonate
+#- Parents’ experiences following a diagnosis of congenital heart disease for their fetus or neonate
-- Physicians’ interpretations of predicted atrial fibrillation risk and RCT evidence on direct oral anticoagulants
+#- Physicians’ interpretations of predicted atrial fibrillation risk and RCT evidence on direct oral anticoagulants

 education:
   courses: